montefra/montefra.github.io/_posts/2017-05-11-virtualenv_anaconda.markdown

 As you can see, the environment is isolated from the rest of the system.
-If necessary, it is possible to access system installed packages from within the virtual environment using the ``--system-site-packages`` swithc when creating it.
+If necessary, it is possible to access system installed packages from within the virtual environment using the ``--system-site-packages`` switch when creating it.

 Virtual environments can be deactivated using the ``deactivate`` command.